-BNL has made significant investments in environmental protection programs over the past 25 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and to remediate previously contaminated groundwater.
+BNL has made significant investments in environmental protection programs over the past 25 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and remediating previously contaminated groundwater.
 The Laboratory will continue efforts to prevent new groundwater impacts and is vigilant in measuring and communicating its performance.
-During 2017, several Per- and Polyfluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
-The Suffolk County Department of Health Services conducted the analyses as part of the Safe Drinking Water Act program known as the Third Unregulated Contaminant Monitoring Rule.
-Preliminary assessment of possible sources for the PFAS contaminants indicates that they are related to the historical use of fire-fighting foam at the BNL site.
-Characterization of potential sources of the PFAS contamination will be conducted in 2018.
+During 2017, several Per-and Polyfluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
+In response to these detections, in 2018 BNL conducted a search of available records to determine a source of PFAS.
+As a result, BNL identified eight areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 until 2008.
+Groundwater characterization confirmed the presence of PFAS in each of the eight areas, with the highest concentrations detected at the location of the BNL's former firehouse (1947-1985) and at the current firehouse (1986-present).